huuanhhuynguyen/kalman_filters/README.md

 # Extended and Unscented Kalman Filters

 This project is based on the [Sensor Fusion section](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
 Even I didn't register for the course, I learned EKF & UKF from reading articles to this Nanodegree.
 Thanks Udacity for giving me this learning experience!

 ## Project Setting
 Radar and Lidar measurements as well as ground-truth are stored in text files (in ./data).
-Kalman Filters are used to fuse the measurements from two sensor and result in the estimations.
+Kalman Filters are used to fuse the measurements from two sensors and result in the estimations.

 ## Fusion Model